Mile High Retina: Mark E. Patron, MD

 If your diabetes is not under control, your disease can lead to additional health problems, including diabetic retinopathy, a condition that can ultimately lead to blindness.
 At Mile High Retina located in Denver, Colorado, board-certified ophthalmologist and retina surgeon Mark E. Patron, MD, provides the highest level of care for eye diseases, including diabetic retinopathy.
 Managing diabetes and getting regular eye exams is the best way to prevent this condition from progressing.
-Call or schedule a diabetic eye exam online today.
+Call to schedule a diabetic eye exam today.

 The retina is the light-sensitive part of your eye that sends messages to your brain to interpret what you see.

 When you have Type 1 or Type 2 diabetes, diabetic retinopathy can develop as a side effect.
 Diabetes can cause the blood vessels in your retina to become damaged and can eventually lead to vision loss if left untreated.